GetLightBite/StriveSDK_iOS/README.md

 ## Guide

-Follow along with your own project, or use the Tutorial project we've setup.
-Carry on reading for instructions on getting started!
+Follow along with your own project, or use the Tutorial project we've setup (more info below).

 ## Installation